zb8c5ek/SLAM3R/README.md

 ### Self-captured outdoor data
 We also provide a set of images extracted from an in-the-wild captured video.
 Download it [here](https://drive.google.com/file/d/1FVLFXgepsqZGkIwg4RdeR5ko_xorKyGt/view?usp=drive_link) and unzip it to `./data/wild/`.

-Set the required parameter in this [script](./scripts/demo_wild.sh), and then run SLAM3R by using the following command
+Set the required parameter in this [script](./scripts/demo_wild.sh), and then run SLAM3R by using the following command:

  ```bash
  bash scripts/demo_wild.sh
  ```

 When `--save_preds` is set in the script, the per-frame prediction for reconstruction will be saved at `./results/TEST_NAME/preds/`.
-Then you can visualize the incremental reconstruction process with the following command
+Then you can visualize the incremental reconstruction process with the following command:

  ```bash
  bash scripts/demo_vis_wild.sh